0x80/firestore-facade/README.md

 - [x] Implement query pagination via generator function
 - [ ] Expose field value helpers via package
-- [ ] Allow limit to be used on getDocuments-type functions, overriding batch size if needed.
+- [ ] Allow limit to be used on getDocuments-type functions, overriding batch size if needed
 - [ ] Consider getIfExist/Possibly, delete, batchedDelete
 - [ ] Consider adding getFirst (likely not needed if limit can be used in queries)
 - [ ] Document all API methods
 - [ ] Add tests using firestore emulator.
-Not strictly necessary IMO since the code is a only a thin wrapper around the official Firestore API.
+Not strictly necessary IMO since the code is a only a thin wrapper around the official Firestore API
 - [ ] Make sure CLI works on Windows and Linux

 ## Future Ambitions

 - Add support for Cloud Firestore (instead of Firebase Firestore)
-- Use the same concept to create a package for web clients
+- Create a package for web clients based on the same concept

 ## Supported Platforms